Bioconductor/sweave2rmd/README.md

 -  **rank** : The rank of the package as compared to all other packages

--  **priority** : Based on rank and the threshold given in the script, is the packages a high or low priority package.
+-  **priority** : Based on rank and the threshold given in the script, is the package a high or low priority package.

 - **status**: Is the package ready for conversion or do additional steps, such as contacting the maintainer are needed.